jermspeaks/christmas-adventure/DECISIONS.md

 **Referenced by:**
 - `section-24.md` (choice: "Re-interview Marcus about his alibi")
 - `section-36.md` (choice: "Wait for the police and observe who arrives")
+- `section-62.md` (choice: "Question Marcus about when he arrived")

 ### section-410.md